volfpeter/localclustering/README.md

 ## Additional resources

-In addition to the software, a detailed [description](documents/algorithm.rst)and an in-depth [evaluation](documents/Algorithm%20Analysis%20with%20the%20Spotify%20Related%20Artists%20Graph.ipynb) of the algorithms is also provided.
+In addition to the software, a detailed [description](documents/algorithm.rst) and an in-depth [evaluation](documents/Algorithm%20Analysis%20with%20the%20Spotify%20Related%20Artists%20Graph.ipynb) of the algorithms is also provided.

 Furthermore, a `demo` module showing the basic usage of the project is also available.